janscience/Teensy_Amp/R5.0/README.md

 Use the precrimped cables from the cable assembly 45111 series for connecting your electrodes (30cm female/female 26 AWG cable, 7mm wide, part number 451110403).

+Alternatively, 2.54mm pitch jumper pins are available for connecting signals.

 ## Power supply